thecybermind/qmm2/README.md

 ---

-**QMM** is a system for games based on the Quake 3 engine.
+**QMM** is a plugin manager for games based on the Quake 3 engine.
 It functions similar to [Metamod](http://metamod.org/) for Half-Life and [Metamod:Source](https://www.sourcemm.net/) for the Source engine (Half-Life 2).

-It hooks communication between the server engine and the the game logic (the mod).
+It hooks communication between the server engine and the game logic (the mod).
 It allows for plugins to be loaded in-between which can add or change functionality without having to change the mod itself.

 - [Installation](#installation)
 - [Notes](#notes)